More tech executives than tech critics on Biden's transition team

 The Biden transition team released a list of agency review teams on Tuesday.

-Amazon.com Inc’s Tom Sullivan, an executive on the public policy team, will be part of Biden’s group reviewing appointments to the Department of State.
-Similarly, Mark Schwartz from Amazon’s cloud computing arm, who is also a former Obama administration official, will be making decisions for the Office of Management and Budget.
+Amazon.com Inc’s Tom Sullivan, an executive on the public policy team, will be part of Biden’s review team overseeing the Department of State.
+Similarly, Mark Schwartz from Amazon’s cloud computing arm, who is also a former Obama administration official, will be weighing in on decisions for the Office of Management and Budget.

-Microsoft-owned LinkedIn’s senior director for North America policy, Nicole Isaac, is part of the team deciding appointments at the Department of Treasury.
+Microsoft-owned LinkedIn’s senior director for North America policy, Nicole Isaac, is part of the team overseeing the Department of Treasury.

 Nicole Wong, a former deputy chief technology officer under the administration of Democratic President Barack Obama and a vice president and general counsel for Alphabet-owned Google found a spot in the review team for the National Security Council.